Welcome to the City of Milwaukee Lead Abatement Permit Page.

 - When selecting type of work (interior, exterior) mark only the box(s) that you plan to complete during the duration of the permit you are applying for.
 Do not mark both boxes unless you plan to complete both those items in that time frame.

 - You may request as many permits as you need to complete an address and may request interior or exterior only permits if that applies.

-- If you have not completed the work in 14 days and need to request an extension you will need to fill out a new permit request BEFORE the last day listed on your current permit.
+- If you have not completed the work in 10 business days and need to request an extension you will need to fill out a new permit request BEFORE the last day listed on your current permit.
 We will issue a NEW permit to continue work and waive the 3 day waiting rule.

 - If a permit expires (beyond the last day listed on the permit) you will need to request a new permit but will need to follow the 3 day wait rule before work can resume.

 - You may only have 3 open permits at a time.
 Permits are considered closed when clearance wipes are taken and turned in by the inspector.

 - You must provide a valid email address so we can send you your permit.

 - The Notification of Lead Based Paint Activity must be signed by the onsite supervisor

 - You must have an onsite supervisor present and onsite anytime work is occurring